White Fragility

 White Fragility: Why It's So Hard for White People to Talk About Racism is a 2018 book written by Robin DiAngelo about race relations in the United States.
-An academic with experience in diversity training, DiAngelo coined the term "white fragility" in 2011 to describe any defensive instincts or reactions that a white person experiences when questioned about race or made to consider their own race.
+An academic with experience in diversity training, DiAngelo coined the term "white fragility" in 2011 to describe what she views as any defensive instincts or reactions that a white person experiences when questioned about race or made to consider their own race.
 In White Fragility, DiAngelo views racism in the United States as systemic and often perpetuated subconsciously by individuals.
 She recommends against viewing racism as committed intentionally by "bad people".

-Published on June 26, 2018, the book entered the New York Times Bestseller List that month, remaining on the list for well over a year and experiencing a resurgence in demand during the George Floyd protests beginning in May 2020.
-As of the July 26, 2020 edition, the book was in its 97th week on the list in the Paperback Nonfiction category, where it is ranked number one.
-Critically, the book received generally positive reviews following its publication.
+Published on June 26, 2018, by Beacon Press, the book entered the New York Times Bestseller List that month, remaining on the list for well over a year and experiencing a resurgence in demand during the George Floyd protests beginning in May 2020.
+As of the July 26, 2020, edition, the book was in its 97th week on the list in the Paperback Nonfiction category, where it is ranked number one.
+Critically, the book received generally positive reviews at the time of its publication.
 It received more mixed reviews in the aftermath of the George Floyd protests two years later.
 Some reviewers lauded the book for being thoughtful and instructive, but characterized it as diagnostic rather than solution-oriented.
 Other reviewers criticized the book for making false claims about race and racism in America, for putting whites in a situation where anything they say is used against them, for infantilizing black people, and for doing nothing to promote racial justice or combat systemic racism.

 Background

 Author Robin DiAngelo is a white American academic.
 She worked for 20 years in providing diversity training for businesses.
 Identifying as "progressive" at the time, she found her view on race changing as she began working with people of color and experienced hostility from white people when talking about race during the training.
 After five years in the job, she began studying for a PhD in multicultural education at the University of Washington.
 DiAngelo became a tenured professor at Westfield State University, working in the areas of critical discourse analysis and whiteness studies.
 White Fragility draws heavily on her experiences in her diversity training job.
 The book is aimed at a white audience.

 DiAngelo coined the term "white fragility" in 2011, to describe defensive behavior by a white person when their conception of racism is questioned.
 White Fragility is DiAngelo's third book, following What Does It Mean to Be White?: Developing White Racial Literacy (2012).
-White Fragility was published on June 26, 2018 by Beacon Press.
+White Fragility was published on June 26, 2018, by Beacon Press.
 To accompany the book, Beacon Press's website offers: a Reading Guide by DiAngelo and Özlem Sensoy; a Discussion Guide for Educators by Valeria Brown; and a Discussion Guide for Unitarian Universalist Association meetings by Gail Forsyth-Vail.
 The book was published in early 2019 in the United Kingdom by Penguin Books.